‘NXT’ Spoilers: Superstar Leaving?

 As for Kassius Ohno, he will not be wasting his second chance in NXT after being released back in 2013 after issues with his physique.
 He is most likely going to enter a program with Bobby Roode, who won the NXT Championship from Shinsuke Nakamura at Takeover: San Antonio.
 Ohno will most likely win the championship from Roode, but it is highly unlikely that Roode will be making a main roster debut so soon, as NXT keeps big names for a while to draw attention to their house shows.
 They also keep veteran wrestlers to help train and teach younger wrestlers.

-Hopefully, there are big things in the future of Samson and Ohno, who are two talented individuals.
+Hopefully there are big things in the future of Samson and Ohno, who are two talented individuals.

 [Featured Image by WWE]